FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 the source library (`MyPrivateLib` in this example), a new release will be automatically created in the binary Swift package.

-That is, say a `1.0.0` release is created in `MyPrivateLib`
+That is, say when a `1.0.0` release is created in `MyPrivateLib`,

 ![source release](./images/source-release.png)

-a new commit and a new release will be created in the `MyPrivateLibRelease` repo
+we can observe that a new commit and a new release will be created in the `MyPrivateLibRelease` repo, after the CI is run

 ![release commit](./images/release-commit.png)
 ![release page](./images/release-page.png)